douieb-otmane/airbnb-clone-project/README.md

 ### 💳 Payments

 Facilitates secure payment processing for bookings.
 Users can pay for their reservations, and hosts receive confirmation once payments are completed.

+## 🔐 API Security

+Securing the backend APIs is essential to protect sensitive user information, prevent abuse, and ensure the integrity of the platform.
+This section outlines the key security measures applied in this project.

+---

+### 🔑 Authentication

+User authentication ensures that only verified users can access their accounts and perform actions.
+We use techniques such as token-based authentication (e.g., JWT) to validate user identity and secure each session.

+**Why It Matters:** Prevents unauthorized access to user accounts and personal data.

+---

+### 🛡️ Authorization

+Once authenticated, users must only be allowed to perform actions they are permitted to do.
+Role-based access control (RBAC) is used to ensure, for example, that a guest cannot edit a host's property.

+**Why It Matters:** Protects system integrity by preventing privilege escalation and unauthorized data manipulation.

+---

+### 🚦 Rate Limiting

+Rate limiting is used to restrict the number of requests a client can make within a time period.
+This helps defend against denial-of-service (DoS) attacks and prevents API abuse.

+**Why It Matters:** Preserves server resources and ensures fair use of the platform.

+---

+### 🔒 Data Encryption

+Sensitive data such as passwords are encrypted using hashing algorithms (e.g., bcrypt).
+All communications are secured with HTTPS to protect data in transit.

+**Why It Matters:** Ensures that user credentials and payment details cannot be intercepted or stolen.

+---

+### 🧪 Input Validation & Sanitization

+All inputs are validated and sanitized to protect against common threats like SQL Injection and Cross-Site Scripting (XSS).

+**Why It Matters:** Prevents malicious users from exploiting system vulnerabilities.